mantensteiner/foodcoopshop-docker/Readme.md

 - An **Ubuntu** based container with **Apache** as webserver to host the [FoodCoopShop](https://www.foodcoopshop.com)  application
 - **Nginx** as web-proxy and for SSL-termination

-The project is for educational purposes and it's currently not recommended to run a live system with this approach.
+The project is currently intended for educational purposes and it's not recommended to run a live system with this approach.
 I use it for demo and testing purposes.

 ## Setup Instructions for Host
 Tested with an Ubuntu 18.04 and Docker 19.03.